 The exception to this rule is that you do see some entry-level positions advertised, especially in industries which require English-speakers to deal with the international market or which may operate in an English speaking environment.

 Employers will usually want to see some relevant qualifications and some work experience though, so the market is tough for recent graduates with very little practical experience.

 We’ve touched on the fact that this is a competitive market.

 Do whatever you can to look where your competition isn’t looking.
 Applying for the exact same jobs everyone else has seen on well-known job search sites is like being in the express lane towards lots of rejection letters!

-I'm not saying don't apply AT ALL for any roles you see on LinkedIn and such, but certainly don't follow this as your sole strategy.
-I can guarantee everyone else is looking there because they're the most obvious places.
+I’m not saying don’t apply AT ALL for any roles you see on job sites or on LinkedIn, but certainly don’t follow this as your sole strategy.
+Why?
+Because I guarantee everyone else is looking there too.

 Your Network is your Net Worth

 Everyone has a valuable network of contacts, even if they don’t realise it.

 Look further than your “obvious” contacts.
 Who else do you know who could help you?
 Maybe they know someone who knows someone who can hook you up.

 This is what is known as a dormant network: A “sleeping” network, which you may not even know exists but has the potential to be extremely powerful in your search.